HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/index.md

 This section provides the steps on how to access the Search V2 Authoring portlet.

 - **[Using Search V2 Authoring](./usage.md)**<br>
-This section provides a guide on generating results using the Search V2 Authoring.
+This section provides a step-by-step guide on generating search results using Search V2 Authoring.

 - **[Limitations of Search V2 Authoring](./limitations.md)**<br>
 This section lists the current limitations of Search V2 Authoring.